adamfowleruk/mljs/planning.md

     - DONE Link new widgets to existing contexts automatically
      - NA Does each widget definition require a supportedContexts array option? -> No, just add in Workplace by default
      - DONE Link to all contexts in this release
-     - DEFERRED come up with sensible auto registration for widgets with contexts on page (for multi contexts)
     - NA Automatically add one context of each type per page (new or existing)
    - DONE Context configuration for Workplace
     - DONE left hand side list contexts